szelongq/tp/docs/UserGuide.md

 * The number of days **must be a positive integer** 1, 2, 3, …

 Examples:
-* `list` followed by `removeLeaves 2 1` removes 1 day of leave from the 2nd employee in the employee book.
+* `list` followed by `removeLeaves 2 1` removes 1 day of leaveBalance from the 2nd employee in the employee book.
-* `find Anthony` followed by `removeLeaves 4 2` removes 2 days of leave from the 4th employee in the results of the `find` command.
+* `find Anthony` followed by `removeLeaves 4 2` removes 2 days of leaveBalance from the 4th employee in the results of the `find` command.

 ### Clearing all entries : `clear`